Demistifying Rails default_url_options

 Rails.application.default_url_options is an alias for Rails.application.routes.default_url_options, both reading and writing.

 ActionMailer::Base.default_url_options is a separate object.
-It is populated dynamically from config.action_mailer.default_url_options when the railtie is initialized.
+It is populated dynamically from config.action_mailer.default_url_options when the railtie is initialized in a configuration block.

 The various contexts